Tome School

 The Tome School is a private school in North East in Cecil County in the U.S. state of Maryland.
 Founded in 1894 by Jacob Tome, it is one of the oldest schools in Maryland.
 It enrolls grades K–12.
-As of 2022, the Head of School is Christine Szymanski.
+As of September 2024, the Head of School is Jim Orndorff.

 The school was founded as the Tome School for Boys in nearby Port Deposit.
 That campus, now owned by the Bainbridge Development Corporation, is no longer in operation and is closed to the public.
 Since the 2010s, several of its buildings have been damaged or destroyed by vandals, and the company has installed security cameras and taken other measures to keep trespassers off the property.

 History

 Port Deposit

-In the early 1890s, Jacob Tome (1810-1898)—a wealthy railroad and timber magnate who had served in the Maryland State Senate—decided to open a nonsectarian college preparatory school for boys.
+In the early 1890s, Jacob Tome (1810–1898)—a wealthy railroad and timber magnate who had served in the Maryland State Senate—decided to open a nonsectarian college preparatory school for boys.
 He founded the Tome School for Boys on Main Street in Port Deposit, Maryland, on the east bank of the Susquehanna River.
 It opened for boarders and received its first students in 1894.
 It was part of a system of schools collectively known as the Jacob Tome Institute that began with kindergarten and extended through high school.
 Situated in the northeast corner of the state, the Tome School was immediately popular, attracting almost all the students from the town of Port Deposit and many from outside, throughout Maryland, Pennsylvania, and neighboring states.

 Tome left the school an endowment at his death in 1898.
-Under the direction of his widow, Evalyn N. Tome, the Board of Trustees hired Scottish immigrant James Cameron Mackenzie (1852-1931) to direct the school.
+Under the direction of his widow, Evalyn N. Tome, the Board of Trustees hired Scottish immigrant James Cameron Mackenzie (1852–1931) to direct the school.
 MacKenzie, one of the most important late 19th-century secondary school educators, proposed using the endowment to create a separate upper-level boarding school for boys.
 Two hundred acres on the bluff above the town and the broad and picturesque Susquehanna River were purchased for this purpose.
-MacKenzie in turn consulted with Robert Swain Peabody (1845-1917), of the prominent Boston architectural firm of Peabody & Stearns, concerning the design of the new Jacob Tome Institute.
+MacKenzie in turn consulted with Robert Swain Peabody (1845–1917), of the prominent Boston architectural firm of Peabody & Stearns, concerning the design of the new Jacob Tome Institute.